akostarinc/IOCOM8-Support/CAN/robotell/README.md

   This example drives the Akostar IOCOMx device from the can bus.
-The general theory of driving he IOCOMx from the can bus is to transmit the values of the outputs, and the bit mask of the outputs we want to operate / control and the unit number (ordinal number);
+The general theory of driving he IOCOMx from the can bus is to transmit the values of the outputs, and the bit mask of the outputs we want to operate / control and the unit number (or ordinal number);

+  The demo was prepared to use the low cost robotell controller, but other controllers are supported by the library.
+Type ./robotell.py -c to see the list of supported interfaces.

-  The can bus operates on an eight byte packet width, of which we transmit four bytes of payload, and four bytes of arbitrary data. **
+The can bus operates on an eight byte packet width, of which; we transmit four bytes of payload, and four bytes of arbitrary data. **

   Usage: